At Mount Aloysius College, we want to know who you are, not just the information that is on the paper or

 - Submit proof of health insurance.

-- Health forms including health history, physical exam and immunization record, are obtained
+- Health forms including health history, physical exam and immunization forms, are obtained

-from the Health Services Office.
-Completed health forms are returned to the Director of Health
+from the Health Services Office and their website.
+Completed health forms are returned to the Director

 Contact the Office of Undergraduate and Graduate Admissions at 1-888-823-2220 or email us at email@example.com